-The Crisis Recovery House supports people experiencing a mental health crisis, as an alternative to hospital admission, where appropriate.
+The Crisis Recovery House delivered by Richmond Fellowship, supports people experiencing a mental health crisis, as an alternative to hospital admission, where appropriate.
 It will also provide assistance to individuals discharged from hospital who require a brief period of intensive support.
 The service will offer short term placement, with respite, practical and emotional support, therapeutic sessions while retaining or forming key links with family and support networks, to help build resilience and learn mental health coping strategies.

 The Crisis Recovery house provides a safe place for people who need help to manage a mental health crisis.
 At the Crisis Recovery House people are empowered to: